 Subgroup 2 focuses on high pressure gas and liquids properties and equilibria, acid gas systems, water solubility in gas and liquids, and other topics.

-This committee meets 2 times per year, most commonly at the GPA Midstream Convention in April and also in October.
+This committee meets twice per year.
 View the Research Committee charter.

 Chair: Chris Root, Consultant

 Subgroup 1 Chair: Michael Hlavinka, Bryan Research & Engineering

 Subgroup 2 Chair: Tim Cullinane, ExxonMobil

 GPA Midstream Staff Liaison: Martin Erne